What Is a Digital Rolodex?

 The original Rolodex was a rotating card file that sat on your desk.
 Each card held a contact: name, company, phone number, maybe a handwritten note about how you knew them.
 The system was simple and the insight behind it was correct.
 Relationships are assets.
 They need to be organized so you can actually use them.

-The physical version couldn't scale.
-Cards didn't update themselves when someone changed jobs.
-They didn't surface who you hadn't spoken to in six months.
+The physical version could not scale.
+Cards did not update themselves when someone changed jobs.
+They did not surface who you had not spoken to in six months.
 And if you left the company, your Rolodex went with you.

 A digital rolodex solves those problems.
-It is software that organizes your professional contacts, stores relationship context alongside each one, and keeps that information accessible to your whole team rather than locked in someone's inbox or memory.
-The best digital rolodex apps go further: they surface who needs a follow-up, track interaction history, and let teams coordinate around shared relationships without stepping on each other.
+The best versions go further: they surface who needs a follow-up, track interaction history, sync with LinkedIn to catch job changes, and let teams coordinate around shared relationships without stepping on each other.

 What is a digital rolodex?